Steffo99/royalnet-5/docs_source/packs/command.rst

 The invoking message of a command is the message that the user sent that the bot recognized as a command; for example, the message ``/spaghetti carbonara`` is the invoking message for the ``spaghetti`` command run.

-You can have the bot delete the invoking message for a command by calling the :class:`CommandData.delete_invoking`
+You can have the bot delete the invoking message for a command by calling the :class:`~CommandData.delete_invoking`
 method: ::

     async def run(self, args, data):
         await data.delete_invoking()

-Not all interfaces support deleting messages; by default, if the interface does not support deletions, the call is ignored.
+Not all platforms support deleting messages; by default, if the platform does not support deletions, the call is ignored.

 You can have the method raise an error if the message can't be deleted by setting the ``error_if_unavailable`` parameter